 While it may lack the big name attractions of other neighbourhoods like Shinjuku or Asakusa, there are plenty of reasons to hang your head in the upscale district of Ginza when you’ve got a few spare days in Tokyo.

 You’re probably already aware of Ginza’s big claim to fame in Tokyo and beyond: shopping.
-In walking through the streets of Ginza, it seems that everywhere you turn you’re stumbling upon a world-class fashion boutique or department store.
+In walking through the streets searching out the best things to do in Ginza, it’s impossible to not stumble upon a world-class fashion boutique or department store.

 From the famous Ginza Mitsukoshi and Matsuya department stores to boutiques like Prada, Armani, Gucci, and Christian Dior, Ginza is Tokyo’s best place to unload your yen.

 Besides shopping, Ginza is also home to some of Tokyo’s best restaurants and nightlife.
 Whether you want to gobble down teppanyaki at the Michelin-starred Uka-tei, sip exclusive sake at Kuri, or watch traditional Japanese performing arts at Kabukiza, there’s something for every taste imaginable here.

 And for quality and selection of accommodations, especially in the 3- to 4-star mid-range, there are few better places in Tokyo than Ginza.
 It doesn’t always come cheap, but with so much going on in and around Ginza, it’s an experience that’s well worth it.

 Where to stay in Ginza: The 12 best hotels

 Address: 104-0061 Tokyo Prefecture, Chuo-ku, Ginza 8-13-1, Japan